metabase/metabase/docs/operations-guide/running-the-metabase-jar-file.md

-# Running the Metabase JAR-file
+# Running the Metabase JAR file

-To run the Metabase JAR-file you need to have Java Runtime Environment (JRE) installed on your system.
+To run the Metabase JAR file, you need to have Java Runtime Environment (JRE) installed on your system.

 ### Download Metabase

-If you haven't done so already the first thing you need to do is [Download Metabase](https://metabase.com/start/jar.html).
+The first step is to [Download Metabase](https://metabase.com/start/jar.html).
 Simply save the JAR-file to a folder on your system where you wish to run Metabase.

 ### Verify Java is installed